Brendan Rodgers (baseball)

-Brendan Austin Rodgers (born August 9, 1996) is an American professional baseball second baseman who is a free agent.
+Brendan Austin Rodgers (born August 9, 1996) is an American professional baseball second baseman in the Boston Red Sox organization.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies and Houston Astros.
 He was drafted third overall by the Rockies in the 2015 MLB draft.

 Early life

 Brendan Austin Rodgers was born on August 9, 1996, in Winter Park, Florida, to Greg and Julie Rodgers, owners of an apparel and promotions company.
 Rodgers' father and his two brothers both played soccer, and he only began playing baseball at the urging of a neighbor.
 He grew up playing on youth baseball teams with Bo Bichette, the son of Major League Baseball (MLB) player Dante Bichette, and when Rodgers was five years old, the elder Bichette told his parents that he had "a serious future in baseball".

 Rodgers attended Lake Mary High School in Lake Mary, Florida, and played for the school's baseball team.
 After playing as a second baseman during his first year, Rodgers switched to shortstop for the next three seasons.
 During his senior season at Lake Mary, Rodgers batted .368 with eight home runs and 23 runs batted in (RBI).
 Outside of his high school team, Rodgers played for the Orlando Scorpions, a traveling team previously attended by Chris Sale, Zack Greinke, and Jonathan Lucroy.